SkrighYZ/FGVE/docs/RUN.md

 # Run
 Our code is tested on four NVIDIA Titan RTX GPUs.
+It may need modifications to support distributed training.

 ## Training